lawlesst/lawlesst.github.com/content/notebook/baseball-wikidata-fame.md

 ### Querying for total Wikipedia pages

-With Wikidata's SPARQL support, we don't have to parse data dumps from Wikipedia and Freebase to do some initial, Pantheon-inspired analysis.
+With Wikidata's SPARQL support, we don't have to parse data dumps from Wikipedia and Freebase to do some initial, Pantheon inspired exploration.
 We can write a single SPARQL query to find entities (players) and the number of Wikipedia language pages each have.

-Here is the query, I used for this analysis.
+Here is the query, I used for this exercise.

 ~~~
 SELECT ?player ?playerLabel ?brId (COUNT(DISTINCT(?sitelink)) as ?sites)